greggcorp/greggcorp.github.io/_posts/2016-11-18-resources.markdown

 * [Complete Beginner’s Guide to UX Research](http://www.uxbooth.com/articles/complete-beginners-guide-to-design-research/): The fine folks at UX Booth put together a great introduction to UX research, ranging from methods and tools to books and people to follow.
 * [Practical Design Discovery](https://abookapart.com/products/practical-design-discovery): Dan Brown's second chapter, "Frame the Problem," provides a concise overview of practical design research.

-_Updated April, 2017 to include_ Practical Design Discovery _by  Dan Brown._
+_Updated April 28, 2017 to include_ Practical Design Discovery _by  Dan Brown._